Surviving in the risk-roaring ‘20s

 You can go beyond individual conversations with techniques like SWOT analysis, risk workshops, and brainstorming sessions.

-B. Establish a Risk Register
+Create a Data-Driven Risk Register

 Once you’ve gathered a preliminary list of risks, analyze them to create a risk register for your organization.
 When we talk about risk, we distinguish inherent risk, the amount of risk that applies to your organization without taking into account controls, from residual risk, the amount of risk remaining after implementing controls.